hiroakif93/bclconvert/README.md

 3. To verify that the image was built correctly, run:
 `docker run --rm bclconvert -V`
 This will print the BCL Convert version.
-  --rm: remove the container after the command finishes
+  --rm: remove the container after the command finishes.
   -V: a option of bclconvert printing the version.

 ## Run
 ### 1. Run in CLI.
 Run the following command (e.g., for NovaSeq X Plus):
 ```
 docker run --rm \
   --user "$(id -u)":"$(id -g)" \